Find out here about great candidate experience examples to make you change your current recruitment strategy.

 While not as memorable as Heineken, we still praise DigitalOcean on their simplistic but transparent candidate experience, which every recruitment strategy should employ.

-We’ve talked in previous blog posts why sourcing the right candidates should happen long before the need for a position to be filled arises.
+We’ve talked in previous blog posts about why sourcing the right candidates should happen long before the need for a position to be filled arises.

 Achieving this with perfection is Booking.com.